blackfyre/flsun.community/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Source code for the [https://flsun.community](https://flsun.community) VuePress site.
+All contributions are welcome!
+And don't be daunted, it's easier than it seems :grin:

 ## Getting it running locally